-Rosemaling literally means “decorative painting” and it’s everywhere in Frozen.
-Almost every surface has some sort of decorative painting or patterns on it.
+Rosemaling literally means “decorative painting,” and it’s everywhere in Frozen.
+Almost every surface has some decorative painting or patterns on it.
 Everything from walls to the clothing.
 It’s not something I probably would have noticed without it being pointed out, but it’s these little details that make the world of “Frozen” seem so alive.

 4. There are trolls in Frozen

 We haven’t seen much of the film’s trolls (or any of them) in the promotional materials, but “Frozen” has trolls – magical ones that are integral to the story.
 They look kind of like wooden Smurfs.
-All we were shown was concept art, so I have no idea if they are silly or serious.
+We were shown concept art, so I have no idea if they are silly or serious.
 I do know they were a rather late addition to the story.
-When I asked about the design of the trolls, the art direction team seemed to indicate that was a last minute challenge for them.
+When I asked about the design of the trolls, the art direction team seemed to indicate that was a last-minute challenge for them.

-5. Snow is really difficult to create in CG
+5. Snow is challenging to create in CG

 They even prepared a special snow demo for Inside the Magic to illustrate what they can do with the simulation:

-While we were at the motion capture stage we also got to play with the virtual cameras the filmmakers used to compose shots after a scene is fully animated.
+While we were at the motion capture stage, we also got to play with the filmmakers’ virtual cameras to compose shots after a scene is fully animated.
 As a director, I was drooling over this technology.
 I had seen it in action in the special features of the “Avatar” Blu-ray, but seeing it in person was incredible.
-This is definitely the future of filmmaking and Disney is leading the way.
+This is definitely the future of filmmaking, and Disney is leading the way.